Skip to content

 About the Professorship

-The William David Blunk Memorial Professorship recognizes a member of the faculty who has demonstrated an outstanding record in teaching, and extraordinary contribution to student advising, mentorship, and guidance at the undergraduate and/or graduate level.
+The William David Blunk Memorial Professorship recognizes a member of the faculty who has demonstrated an outstanding record both in teaching and in concern for students as demonstrated through advising and general guidance.
+Such concern for students should have occurred within the context of excellent scholarship and high standards of performance.

 Deadline